onebarloop/onebarloop/README.md

 - React

-When I am not glued to the monitor I love producing electronic music, tinkering with arduino and raspberry mentoring young kids [@jugend hackt](https://www.jugendhackt.org) and meet up with friends for a hike or a drink.
+When I am not glued to the monitor I love producing electronic music, tinkering with arduino and raspberry, mentoring young kids [@jugend hackt](https://www.jugendhackt.org) and meet up with friends for a hike or a drink.
 I don't like Harry Potter.

 ***
 And now let's have some fun random jokes.
 Always a good idea... 😬😬😬